grommunio/admin-api/doc/rst/grommunio-admin-server.rst

 If at least one server is specified, newly created users and domains will be associated with one of the servers.
-The destination server may be specified explicitely, or is chosen automatically according to `options.serverPolicy`.
+The destination server may be specified explicitly, or is chosen automatically according to `options.serverPolicy`.

 Commands